thomhastings/rice/README.md

 Script to fix the \ (backslash) and | (pipe) key on Purism laptops
 _You're welcome, Purism.
 Not trying to do your job for you, but..._

+## test-vbox.sh
+Script to install VirtualBox on Fedora 28

 Righteous Hax
 ==============